 Employees were required to do a follow-up to explain what they’d learned from the training and how they’ve applied it.
 That might be too bureaucratic for some businesses, says Healy, who believes you can measure effectiveness by being an observant manager.

 “For example, if the employee needed to work on their meeting management, have the meetings been smoother and more focused?
 Have they been more disciplined in terms of keeping to time and having the agenda upfront and organised?
 It’s really around: have they been applying what they learned in the classes?
 It involves a bit of observation and making sure that what’s on their development plan in terms of training lines up with what they need.”

 The need for new knowledge and skills isn’t going to go away – if anything, it’s only going to intensify.
 Healy hopes that more accountants in team leader positions will follow his lead.
-It may get to the point where CPD becomes an absolute necessity, or people could find themselves in the same position as the senior staff in Romania – essentially cleaning out the bins.
+It may get to the point where CPD becomes an absolute necessity, or people could find themselves in the same position as the senior staff in Romania.

 - Using CPD to get that Finance Manager promotion